adwait1-g/adwait1-g.github.io/_posts/rust-c-experiments/2020-10-31-rust-calling-c.md

 word: "Cisco!", validity: false
 ```

+## 3. Conclusion

 So this was an introduction to calling C code from Rust.
 Out of all the datatypes, string was chosen in the above example because there is a stark difference between a C-string and a Rust-string.
+I would urge you to explore [CString](https://doc.rust-lang.org/std/ffi/struct.CString.html) and [CStr](https://doc.rust-lang.org/std/ffi/struct.CStr.html).

+We will explore the next possibility - of C code calling Rust in one of the future posts.

+There is a fine line that separates Rustland and Cland.
+We can cross this line from one side to another almost seamlessly and I believe this is true power :P